gogoprog/euccas.github.io/source/about/index.md

 footer: true
 ---

 Hi there.
 I'm Euccas Chen.
-This is my blog writing about software, mobile and web development.
+This is my blog writing about Engineering Infrastructure and Software Development.
+Sometimes I also write on mobile and web development technologies.

-You can visit my website [**euccas.me**](http://euccas.me) to know more about me.
+Welcome to take a look at my website [**euccas.me**](http://euccas.me) to know more about me.

 Cheers,